 - critical thinking

-- developing awareness
+- developing awareness of self

 - fact vs. opinion

 RELATED: Looking for ways to incorporate more science at home?
 Here are my favorite STEM toys for kids.

 For this science lesson, my five and six-year-olds created a plant maze.
 They planned the maze design and knew that the top needed to include a hole for sunlight.

 The objective was to test if the bean plant reached the sunlight.
 Sounds fun, doesn’t it?
 The boys were all about this Science project.
 Add it to our list of 51 spring activities for kids pronto!

 Let’s talk about teamwork!